siddrs/dotfiles/README.md

 # Dotfiles
 ![dotfiles-banner](https://github.com/rototrash/dotfiles/blob/main/assets/dotfiles_7p.png)

 Grab whatever you want I don't care.
-Just be careful with my i3 config, don't copy the whole thing, somethings may not on your system or things might break idk ¯\\_\_(ツ)_\_/¯.
+Just be careful with my i3 config, don't copy the whole thing, somethings may not work on your system or things might break idk ¯\\_\_(ツ)_\_/¯.
 Pick up the parts you like from it :)

 Do not **BLINDLY** do anything, ever.